 Coasting means the car is taken down an incline by gravity and the vehicle's momentum.

 Why do drivers coast?

-Some drivers choose to coast because it disengages the engine; the idea is that coasting will reduce fuel consumption - but this is incorrect.
+Some drivers choose to coast because it disengages the engine; the idea is that coasting will reduce fuel consumption - but does driving in neutral save gas?

 - You pick up speed quicker and go faster than you otherwise would.

 - You have less control because you can’t control speed via engine braking - since the engine is not connected to the wheels.

 - It becomes more challenging to take a safe, steady line around a corner - meaning you'll have less control if you cross the path of another road user or other hazard.

 - If you do need to re-engage the gears in order to react to a hazard, you'll have less time to do so than if you weren’t coasting.

 Is coasting bad for your car?

 Coasting driving can accelerate the wear of your car; as you are going faster, you have to use your mechanical brakes more aggressively, which can wear out brakes more quickly.